ruiyiwang01/Dogg-Number/README.md

 10. Optionally, you can add arguments to flask run, such as choosing what port to use (e.g. ```flask run -p 8888```)
 11. Navigate to http://127.0.0.1:[port_number] to try out the app!

 Disclaimer: For degrees larger than 3, it might take a while to load the graph.
+You will also need to set up your own Spotify credentials.